Zohib Islam Amiri: International career

 Two years later Amiri served as captain for Afghanistan at the 2013 SAFF Championship, and was the rock of which the Afghan defense was built on.
 He scored goals in a 3–0 win over Bhutan and a 3–1 win over Sri Lanka.
 He played a crucial role as Afghanistan made it to the final for a second consecutive time an achieved a 2–0 victory against India.

 In May 2014 Amiri captained the squad to the 2014 AFC Challenge Cup in the Maldives.
 On 22 May he scored the first goal of the game with a bullet header in Afghanistan's 3–1 victory over Turkmenistan at the 2014 AFC Challenge Cup.
 This was also Afghanistan's first every victory at the AFC Challenge Cup in eight attempts.
 After Afghanistan's 0–0 draw with Laos that confirmed their progression out of the group stage, an accident occurred while the Afghan players were being driven back to their hotel.
-Amiri suffered minor injuries, along with Faisal Sakhizada, Ahmad Hatifi, Balal Arezou, and Mustafa Azadzoy, the latter of which will have to take three weeks off to recover.
-All five players are set to miss the semi finals against Palestine.
+Amiri suffered minor injuries, along with Faisal Sakhizada, Ahmad Hatifi, Balal Arezou, and Mustafa Azadzoy, the latter of which will have to take three weeks off to recover, missing the semi-finals against Palestine.
 Former coach Mohammad Yousef Kargar and current coach Erich Rutemöller also suffered minor injuries.